 Mulching blades

-Mulching blades mulch the grass clippings to allow for returning the grass clippings to the soil as natural nutrients.
+Mulching blades mulch the grass clippings into fine pieces to allow them to be returned to the soil as natural nutrients.

-It is important to note, you can certainly discharge the clippings from the mower's deck back into the lawn without mulching blades as long as you are cutting your grass on a frequent enough basis.
+It is important to note that you can certainly discharge the clippings from the mower's deck back into the lawn without mulching blades as long as you are cutting your grass on a frequent enough basis.

 When to use mulching blades: